Bunlong/git-commit-emoji/README.md

 A new way to write Git commit messages is to use Emoji to determine the type of Git commit.

-The commit message with emojo should be structured as follows:
+The commit message with Emoji should be structured as follows:

 ```
 git commit "<emoji> Commit message"